fzingg/hyperloop-showcase/README.md

 [We will be using React-Bootstrap which is a native React library](https://react-bootstrap.github.io/)

 The main purpose for React-Bootstrap is that it abstracts away verbose HTML & CSS code into React components which makes it a lot cleaner for React JSX developers.
-One of the very lovely things about Reactrb is that we already work in beautiful Ruby.
+One of the very lovely things about Hyperloop is that we already work in beautiful Ruby.
 To emphasize this point, consider the following:

 Sample 1 - In HTML (without React-Bootstrap):